artisticat1/obsidian-latex-suite/README.md

 See [here](https://castel.dev/post/lecture-notes-1/) for more information.

-*Works with the new Live Preview editor only.*
+*Works on mobile!
+Works with the new Live Preview editor only.*

 ## Features